belmarca/belmarca/README.md

 ### 🙋 Short bio

 Immensely curious computational chemist turned software developer.
-I have worked on various things but I am currently focusing on finishing my Masters' in dynamic languages interoperation.
+I am currently finishing my Masters' in dynamic languages interoperation.
 I mostly write Python, JavaScript, Scheme and C (roughly in that order).

-My experience spans the stack from DevOps and sysadmin work (cloud and on-prem) to full-stack web apps to networking, medical imaging, web scraping, smart contracts, API reverse-engineering, compilers and interpreters, FFIs, computational chemistry, LLMs, microcontroller firmware, etc.
+My academic and work experience spans the stack from DevOps and sysadmin work (cloud and on-prem) to full-stack web apps to networking, medical imaging, web scraping, smart contracts, API reverse-engineering, compilers and interpreters, FFIs, computational chemistry, LLMs, microcontroller firmware, general/executive consulting, technical expert in litigation etc.

 Most of my work is private and not available on this repo.